Thank you! We’ve received your message and will contact you soon.

 Data is that new gold!
 Especially after Google announced the abolition of 3rd party-cookies in Chrome, it feels like the gold rush has started all over again.
-First-party data, third-party data, sources that make targeting possible...
+First-party data, third-party data, and sources that enable targeting...

-In simple words: bidstream data is the information that a supply-side (publisher) passes to the demand side (advertisers) to decide on whether they want to bid on this piece of inventory.
+In simple terms, bidstream data is the information that a supply-side (publisher) passes to the demand side (advertisers) to help them decide whether to bid on this piece of inventory.

-In more details: bidstream data is a piece of code with encrypted details about the "offer" passed with the bid request from the supply-side platform (or perhaps an ad server) to ad exchanges, and eventually demand-side platforms.
+In more detail, bidstream data is a piece of code containing encrypted details about the "offer" passed with the bid request from the supply-side platform (or perhaps an ad server) to ad exchanges, and eventually, demand-side platforms.
+Bidstream data is typically packaged as a JSON object and contains several categories of signals including contextual data, device information, location signals, ad specifications, and user identifiers.

 Bidstream data does not contain PII (personally identifiable information), but it does contain information about: